cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/basic-feature/log.md

 ---

 Hertz provides a default way to print logs in the standard output.
-It also provides several global functions, such as `hlog.Info`, `hlog.Errorf`, `hlog.CtxTracef`, etc., to call the corresponding methods of the default logger, those implemented in `pkg/common/hlog`.
+It also provides several global functions, such as `hlog.Info`, `hlog.Errorf`, `hlog.CtxTracef`, etc., which are implemented in `pkg/common/hlog`, to call the corresponding methods of the default logger.

 ## How to print logs